TANPURA

 The build of female Tanpuras corresponds, apart

 from the size, to that of the male Tanpuras.
-With
+With a

-and the male Tanpuras.
+the male Tanpuras.
 They are equipped with 4 strings

-and are traditionally used for accompanying female
+and are traditionally used for accompanying female singers.

 For